-First STED protocol checklist.
+STED protocol notes

 A first-pass guide for samples, labels, controls, and imaging workflow on inverted STED systems.